 Leafy green vegetables like Collards, spinach, and kale contain a compound called quercetin.
 Quercetin helps to reduce the levels of inflammation in the body significantly.
 Beets, celery, broccoli, and bok choi are other examples of great anti-inflammatory vegetables that have numerous anti-inflammatory benefits and detox benefits as well.

-Avocados are a wonderful and tasty source of healthy monounsaturated fats (MUFA’s) and also contain antioxidants, which can reduce the body’s inflammatory response.
+Avocados are a wonderful and tasty source of healthy monounsaturated fats (MUFA’s) and contain antioxidants, reducing the body’s inflammatory response.
 In fact, the anti-inflammatory properties of avocados are so great that they may actually offset less healthy food choices.
 We’re not advocating adding avocado to your fast food burger with a gluten-filled bun!

 An Easy Approach to Starting and Maintaining an Anti Inflammatory Diet: